 Cervical Degenerative Disc Disease

-Cervical degenerative disc disease is another indicator of anterior cervical discectomy and fusion (ACDF).
-Cervical Degenerative Disc Disease is a condition in which the discs of the spine begin to deteriorate over time, often resulting in pain and other symptoms.
-This can cause nerve compression in the cervical region, leading to neck pain, weakness, numbness or tingling in the extremities, headaches, and difficulties with balance and coordination.
+Another indicator of ACDF is cervical degenerative disc disease.
+This is a painful condition in which the spinal discs start to wear away over time causing pain and a variety of other symptoms.
+This can cause nerve compression in the cervical area (with neck pain, weakness, numbness, or tingling in extremities), such as headaches and trouble with balance.

-To address this, artificial disc replacement may be considered as one of the surgical options.
-This procedure involves replacing the degenerated disc with an artificial one, which can help to preserve more natural movement compared to fusion.
-However, when an artificial disc replacement is not viable, and in order to alleviate this pressure and provide stabilization of the spine, an ACDF may be necessary.
+One of the surgical options that can be thought about to treat it is artificial disc replacement.
+In general, the replacement of the degenerated disc with an artificial one allows for greater preservation of natural motion when compared to fusion.
+However, when an artificial disc replacement is not viable, and to alleviate this pressure and provide stabilization of the spine, an ACDF may be necessary.

 During this procedure, a diseased or herniated cervical disc is removed to relieve pressure on spinal nerves, and then two adjacent vertebrae are fused together using donor bone graft material to stabilize the area.
 By doing so, it reduces nerve irritation while also allowing for improved mobility of the neck.